 In Dragonchain Console do the following:

-- Select Register Unmanaged Chain.
-Make sure it says L2 Unmanaged Chain.
+- Select Register Unmanaged Verification Node.
+Make sure it says L2 Unmanaged Verification Node.
 Then type a name of your choosing.

-- Select Create Unmanaged Chain.
+- Select Register Verification Node.
 You will then see your L2 Chain defined.

 You will then see two keys.
 The Chain Id and the Matchmaking Token.
 You will need these after you set up the Linode server, so just shrink the screen so it is available when you need it.